kylezeeuwen/ds-disaster-response-pipeline/README.md

 ### Run the react app in dev mode with live reload

+Prerequisites: `nodejs 14 or greater`

 Two steps performed on two terminals:

 * `./run.sh view SOME_EXISTING_MODEL`: this gives you a running MySQL instance and a flask app running on port 5000 answering HTTP requests
-* `cd react-frontend-src; npm start`: this runs the create-react-app dev tooling in live reload mode.
+* `cd react-frontend-src; npm install; npm start`: this runs the create-react-app dev tooling in live reload mode.
 Important: view the dev react on port localhost:3000, not port localhost:5000

-## Run a python script locally, not via docker
+### Run a python script locally, not via docker

 In many cases during development it is preferable to run the python directly instead of inside a docker container.
 For example: